Even though being a manager and a leader can go hand-in-hand, they are two separate rolls in a business setting.

 Doesn't Respect or Show Appreciation

-Not only do you want to respect and WOW your customers - which includes offering them customer delight, of course - but you want to also respect and show appreciation for your fellow coworkers.
-This can be something as simple as a thank-you email.
+Not only do you want to respect and WOW your customers - which includes offering them non-stop customer care, of course - but you want to also respect and show appreciation for your fellow coworkers.
+This can be something as simple as a thank-you email or recognizing someone for a job well done.

 Showing respect for your coworkers also includes paying them what they deserve.
-Know their worth and pay then appropriately.
-If you are ever unsure as to the correct amount to pay employees, it's always best to do your research.
+Know their worth and pay them appropriately.
+If you are ever unsure as to the correct amount to pay employees, do your research.
 You can also reference sites like Payscale, Indeed, and Comparably.

 Can't Handle Constructive criticism